 For the sake of a true comparison, I did not factor in sales.
 Sales can often beat the every day low price but I’ll talk more about that below.

 While various brands are sold at many stores, the sizes of packages vary.
 Be careful to factor in the cost per diaper when comparing brands and sizes.
+That is one of the simplest ways to make sure you are getting the best deal on diapers.

 I know not every one likes every brand of diapers.
 Feel free to eliminate any rows of specific brands that you do not like to use.
 It will still save you money.
 I am thankful that my babies can wear pretty much any brand of diaper.
 This makes it easier for me to focus on buying the cheapest diapers.
 Even if you prefer a certain brand or two, these numbers should help you figure out how you can save money on whatever brands you prefer.